Did you know…

 - A major study showed that by age 2, less-advantaged children were six months behind the highly-advantaged in language processing skills?

-During a recent visit to Chattanooga, Dr. Ron Ferguson, adjunct lecturer in public policy at Harvard Kennedy School (HKS), and faculty director of the Achievement Gap Initiative (AGI) at Harvard, shared these facts as he talked about an initiative he launched in Boston.
+During a visit to Chattanooga, Dr. Ron Ferguson, adjunct lecturer in public policy at Harvard Kennedy School (HKS), and faculty director of the Achievement Gap Initiative (AGI) at Harvard, shared these facts as he talked about an initiative he launched in Boston.
 His goal is to help parents engage with their young children and reduce the skill gaps that become apparent between children from different socioeconomic backgrounds by age 3.

 “Looking at the research, I realized a lot of the gaps we struggle to address once children are older are evident by the age of 2,” says Ferguson.
 “We know we are never going to reach everybody through standard programs because capacity is limited, but imagine what could happen if everybody in the community felt a sense of ownership to do their part in helping children thrive.”

 The initiative focuses on five evidence-based parenting and caregiving principles which are scientifically proven ways to promote brain development in young children.
 Moreover, the initiative is designed so every parent, caregiver, family member, friend or citizen can use and share it.
 Here are the principles: